-It's time your back office reflected the nature of your business.
-You need to rely on processes and good, trainable people; and move toward a sustainable, repeatable business model.
-It's time for a big boy ERP.
-Irreplaceable folks are great, unless you are the buyer!
+Vicki needs to rely on processes and good, trainable people; so that she can move toward a sustainable, repeatable business model.
+It's time for a "big boy" ERP.
+Irreplaceable folks seem great until they are overworked.
 Then irreplaceable becomes risky.
 Great business practices start with the EPICOR ERP as the foundation and the tailored best practices so that your business' unique value proposition requires no drama, and very few clicks.
 NeuWave Medical in Madison, WI was running Fishbowl and spreadsheets.
 Having purchased EPICOR SaaS, the implementation languished until Patty Ford in our Chicago, IL office came on site, replacing EPICOR Professional Services.
 Within months of going live on EPICOR, NeuWave was acquired by Johnson & Johnson.
 J&J runs SAP, yet NewWave was not required to convert to SAP.

 Large and small companies can easily avoid version lock.
 Version lock comes in two forms, counterfeit and technical.
 Counterfeit version lock comes about in two fashions; job security and fraud.
 Technical version lock is cause by poor development techniques or poorly designed interfaces.

 Sometimes there are folks in your organization that need to stay on the current version.
 What??
 Oh yes!